Frequently Asked Questions

 I’m working on a research paper and need to find books and journal articles.
 Is there someone who can help me?

 Yes!
 That’s why we’re here.
 Contact us by phone, text, chat, or send us an email.
-You can make a Zoom appointment for in-depth, expert research assistance – we look forward to your questions!
+You can drop in or make an appointment for in-depth, expert research assistance – we look forward to your questions!